simplic/documentation/dev/api_core/code_samples/pythonScriptSamples/Change a personal account.md

 from Simplic.PlugIn.SAC.Contact import PersonalAccountManager from System import Guid

-# Create an instance and PersonalAccountManager
+# Create an instance of PersonalAccountManager
 personal_account_manager = PersonalAccountManager()

 # Get/Import a personal account with the Guid